Stocks drift on Wall Street; S&P 500 within 1% of record

-NEW YORK (AP) — Wall Street is drifting in early trading on Monday after President Donald Trump announced several stopgap moves to aid the economy, following the collapse of talks in Congress for a bigger rescue package.
+NEW YORK (AP) — Wall Street is drifting close to its record heights on Monday after President Donald Trump announced several stopgap moves to aid the economy, following the collapse of talks on Capitol Hill for a bigger rescue package.

+MGM Resorts International jumped 13.5% for the biggest gain in the S&P 500 after IAC disclosed that it had built a roughly $1 billion stake in the company.
+Like other businesses that depend on people feeling safe enough to travel, MGM Resorts has been pummeled by the pandemic, and its shares more than halved in March alone.
+Barry Diller, IAC’s chairman, called it a “once in a decade” opportunity, citing its potential to move business online.

+But losses for technology stocks were weighing on the market.
+It's a continuation of their struggles from Friday, when worries rose that worsening U.S.-China relations could mean retaliations against the U.S. tech industry.
+It's a relatively rare setback for the industry, which has been the year’s biggest winners so far and cruised through much of the pandemic.
+Critics had already been calling tech stocks overpriced, even after accounting for their huge and resilient profits.

 If stocks end the day higher, it would extend the S&P 500’s wining streak to seven days, which would be its longest since the spring of 2019.
-The S&P 500 has rallied all the way back to within 0.9% of its record, which was set before the pandemic pancaked the economy into recession.
+The rally had carried the S&P 500 all the way back to within 1% of its record, which was set before the pandemic pancaked the economy into recession.
 It had been down nearly 34% in March.

-Almost immediately afterward, critics said the moves did not go far enough to support the economy and may not be able to be implemented anyway.
-The economy has shown some signs of improvement since the spring, but it is still struggling.
+Almost immediately after Trump signed the orders, critics said the moves did not go far enough to support the economy and questioned how they would work.

+The economy has shown some signs of improvement since the spring but it is still struggling.
 Friday's jobs report showed a larger-than-expected increase in hiring across the economy during July, but also a slowdown in job growth amid worries that a resurgence in coronavirus counts could force the economy to backtrack.

 The impasse on Capitol Hill is just one of several big forces pushing on markets, not even including the rising number of coronavirus counts around the world.